-Today I’m going to cover 100 tips for beginner photographers, and to be honest, if you’ve been doing it a while you could use this as a refresher for things that you might have forgotten.
+Today I’m going to cover 100 tips for beginner photographers, and to be honest, if you’ve been doing it for a while you could use this as a refresher for things that you might have forgotten.

-Photography is such a fun hobby and if you stick at it you’ll be learning more and more as the years go by.
+Photography is such a fun hobby and if you stick to it you’ll be learning more and more as the years go by.
 I’ve learned things I’ve had those aha moments and sometimes skills will fall by the wayside when I have been using them for a while.

 so your skills will be evolving all of the time, but today I thought I’d go over 100 of those photography tips for beginners that could help you as a photographer, and if I’ve missed anything let me know in the comments below.

-The photography tips for beginners is to use auto mode as a safety net. you might have something that’s going on in front of you or you might get confused with your settings. if this is the case know that you can switch it back to that green box and you’ll be able to just take the photo of what’s happening in front of you and then you can go back to the settings or go back to what you were learning in the first place. but know that you have that auto as a safety net.
+The photography tip for beginners is to use auto mode as a safety net. you might have something that’s going on in front of you or you might get confused with your settings. if this is the case know that you can switch it back to that green box and you’ll be able to just take the photo of what’s happening in front of you and then you can go back to the settings or go back to what you were learning in the first place. but know that you have that auto as a safety net.

 the next tip is to start shooting in raw. raw is such a good way of getting a lot more data than you would with jpegs. jpegs are good but raw files will give you a lot more data and you’ll be able to recover a lot more if you get your settings out a little bit.